jonathanheilmann/ext-jh_magnificpopup/Documentation/BreakingChanges/Version2000000/Index.rst

 Usage of eID (ajax hooks) is marked as deprecated and will be removed in EXT:jh_magnificpopup version 3.0.0 as usage is not as simple and popular as expected.
 If you still require support, please contact me.

-type ajax
-"""""""""
-Connected to deprecation of eID, type ajax is marked as deprecated, too.
-In default mode, the plugin falls back to type inline, within compatibility mode, type ajax is available and the extension uses the deprecated classes.